SAP-archive/SDK-NodeJS/README.md

 ### Classes

-This module contains 4 classes, as follows:
+This module contains 5 classes, as follows:

 * Client is the client allowing you to make requests.
+* Converse contains the response from [Recast.AI](https://recast.ai) on /converse
-* Response contains the response from [Recast.AI](https://recast.ai).
+* Response contains the response from [Recast.AI](https://recast.ai) on /request
 * Entity represents an entity of the response
 * RecastError is the error returned by the module.